British Vogue

 British Vogue (stylised in all caps) is the British edition of the American fashion magazine Vogue.
 The magazine was launched in 1916 by Condé Nast, linking together fashion and high society.

 British Vogue is the third most profitable edition of Vogue worldwide (other than the American and Chinese editions).

 Background

 British Vogue is the British edition of the American fashion magazine Vogue.
 The magazine is published monthly twelve times per year.
-Within the United Kingdom copies of the magazine come without the 'British' in the 'O' in the publications logo.
+Within the United Kingdom copies of the magazine come without the 'British' in the 'O' of the publications logo.